 1.01 A review of faculty activities and accomplishments for the preceding calendar year shall be conducted by the unit administrator every spring for every faculty member, regardless of rank or tenure status.
 A written report of activities and accomplishments shall be submitted by the faculty member.
 This report shall include a work and professional development plan.
 Unit administrators are expected to encourage the professional development of each faculty member.

-1.02 Unit administrators shall familiarize each faculty member with the performance standards established by the faculty members of the unit.
+1.02 Unit administrators shall familiarize each faculty member with the written Academic Unit Standards established by the faculty members as prescribed in the Policy Statement Reappointment, Promotion And Tenure Process For Ranked Faculty (2-0902).
+These standards serve as the basis for the evaluation all levels of review and must be consistent with university and college policies, but may exceed them.
 The unit administrator shall endeavor to provide an environment conducive to the achievement of expected performance.
-The unit administrator shall submit a written evaluation that gives detailed descriptions of the faculty member’s accomplishments or deficiencies.
+The unit administrator shall submit a written evaluation that provides detailed descriptions of the faculty member’s accomplishments and/or deficiencies specifically as they relate to the written Academic Unit Standards.
 The faculty member’s written report, together with the unit administrator’s evaluation, shall serve as the supporting documentation for any merit pay raise or other salary adjustment.
 The completed annual review documentation shall be placed into the permanent record of the faculty member and shall be added to an accumulation of performance documents that shall be used in any further review.
 A complete set of annual review documents shall be available for any peer committee evaluation, particularly evaluations at the times of reappointment, tenure and promotion.
-If a major element of performance is judged to be unsatisfactory by the unit administrator, the following steps shall be taken:
+If a major element of professional performance is judged to be unsatisfactory by the unit administrator, the following steps shall be taken:

 A detailed written plan for corrective action shall be specified by the unit administrator.

 If requested by the faculty member, the unit administrator shall obtain appropriate faculty counsel to determine whether the appraisal is justified, and if so, what measures to improve performance are warranted.
-If the judgment of unsatisfactory performance is not supported by the faculty group, the matter shall be forwarded to the dean for resolution.
+If in faculty counsel judgment, the unsatisfactory performance judgment by the unit administrator is not supported, the matter shall be forwarded to the dean for resolution.

 PROCEDURE

-2.01 The faculty of each academic unit shall develop and formally approve written performance standards that shall be used as the basis for the annual faculty appraisal and development.
+2.01 The faculty of each academic unit shall use the written Academic Unit Standards established by the faculty members of the unit as prescribed in the Policy Statement Reappointment, Promotion and Tenure Process for Ranked Faculty (2-0902) as the basis for the annual faculty appraisal and development.
+As delineated in Policy 2-0902, Academic Unit Standards serve as the basis for the evaluation all levels of review and must be consistent with university and college policies, but may exceed them.
+The standards must be approved by a vote of all tenured and tenure track faculty within the unit, by the appropriate college dean, and by the Provost and Senior Vice President, Academic Affairs.

-2.02 Each spring semester, unit administrators shall initiate the appraisal and development process by distributing the Annual Faculty Appraisal and Development Program Form and clearly communicating to each faculty member the procedures, guidelines, timetable, and performance standards to be used.
+2.02 Each spring semester, unit administrators shall initiate the appraisal and development process by distributing the Annual Faculty Appraisal and Development Program Form (attached) and clearly communicate to each faculty member the procedures, guidelines, timetable, and performance standards to be used.

 2.03 Upon receipt of the form and information listed in Section 2.02, each faculty member shall provide to the appropriate administrator(s) a written report of his/her activities and accomplishments for the preceding calendar year, and future objectives.
 Faculty members with split appointments shall submit their report to the unit administrators of all the units in which they have assigned responsibilities.
 In preparing this report, the faculty member shall adhere to the following: